E-macularius/laughing-garbanzo/README.md

     - Document branching strategy, PR requirements.
     - Different roles for who can Create/Update/Delete Products vs. Product Counts
     - Migrate off of SQLite so that database is separate from the application.
-    - Seed data via external files/database bacpac
+    - Seed data via external files/database bacpac.
+    - Which will also allow us to figure out a data backup/archive/restore strategy.
     - Document business/functional requirements - how do our customers want to use this app?
+    - Include a Revision history, either for the inventory counts or Products list or both.
+    - We'll likely need some ability to export data into reports, probably text and excel, which can be handled in its own controller.